United States antitrust law: Rise of "Rule of Reason" (1910s–1930s)

 Many observers thought the Supreme Court's decision in Standard Oil represented an effort by conservative federal judges to "soften" the Sherman Act and narrow its scope.
-Congress reacted in 1914 by passing two new laws: the Clayton Act, which outlawed using mergers and acquisitions to achieve monopolies and created an antitrust law exemption for collective bargaining; and the Federal Trade Commission Act, which created the Federal Trade Commission (FTC) as an independent agency that has shared jurisdiction with the Justice Department over federal civil antitrust enforcement and has the power to prohibit "unfair methods of competition".
+Congress reacted in 1914 by passing two new laws: the Clayton Act, which outlawed using mergers and acquisitions to achieve monopolies and created an antitrust law exemption for collective bargaining; and the Federal Trade Commission Act, which created the FTC as an independent agency with shared jurisdiction with the Justice Department over federal civil antitrust enforcement and the power to prohibit "unfair methods of competition".

 Despite the passage of the Clayton Act and the FTC Act, U.S. antitrust enforcement was not aggressive between 1914 and the 1930s.
 Based on their experience with the War Industries Board during World War I, many American leaders took the associationalist view that close collaboration among business leaders and government officials could efficiently guide the economy.
-Some Americans abandoned faith in free market competition entirely after the Wall Street Crash of 1929.
+Some abandoned faith in free market competition entirely after the Wall Street Crash of 1929.
 Advocates of these views championed the passage of the National Industrial Recovery Act of 1933 and the centralized economic planning experiments during the early stages of the New Deal.
 The Supreme Court's antitrust decisions during this period reflected these views and took a "largely tolerant" attitude toward collusion and cooperation between competitors.
 One prominent example was the 1918 decision Chicago Board of Trade v.
 United States, in which the Court ruled that a Chicago Board of Trade rule banning commodity brokers from buying or selling grain forwards after the close of business at 2:00 pm each day at any price other than that day's closing price did not violate the Sherman Act.
 The Court said that although the rule was a restraint on trade, a comprehensive examination of the rule's purposes and effects showed that it "merely regulates, and perhaps thereby promotes competition."